In the summer of 1976 . . .

 —Reader Views

-"Reading Pieces of Me, snippets of memories, of loves, of hopes,
+"Reading Pieces of Me, snippets of memories, of loves, of hopes, of losses,

-of losses, and of dreams, we see a thread of kindness that strings them together like beads.
-There is healing in these poems such as all art must have, and reading them, a feeling of privilege like being made privy to a sensitive diary."
+and of dreams, we see a thread of kindness that strings them together like beads.
+There is healing in these poems such as all art must have, and reading them,

 —Rafael Jesús González,